timurb/lab-docker-registry/README.md

 # Docker registry

-For running local labs you might want to do quite many image pulls and hit the limits imposed by Docker Inc.
+For running local labs you might want to do quite many image pulls and likely hit the limits imposed by Docker Inc.

 For that sake you can run local Docker registry and do all pulls from there.